Stock

 A stock represents a share of ownership in a company.
 When you buy a stock, you are essentially buying a small piece of that company, making you a shareholder.
 Stocks are also known as equities.

-The Analysis view for a stock includes detailed information about the company including ratings, profitability, valuation, dividends, share price, insider trades, revenues, earnings, corporate filings (10-Q/10-K), earnings transcripts, calendar and news.
+The Analysis view for a stock includes detailed information about the company, including ratings, profitability, valuation, dividends, share price, insider trades, revenues, earnings, corporate filings (8-K, 10-Q, 10-K, 6-K, 20-F), earnings transcripts, calendar, and news.

 Last updated